hmans/rbfu/README.md

 rbfu (especially compared to RVM and rbenv) **does not do any of the following**:

-* **Switch Ruby versions automagically.** You have to switch versions explicitly (eg. `rbfu 1.9.3-p0`).
-This is by design; please don't submit patches adding any kind of automatic behavior.
-I don't approve of automatic behavior.
-I would *hate* if one day rbfu grows sentient and enslaves all of mankind.
+* **Switch Ruby versions automagically.** Out of the box, you have to switch versions explicitly (eg. `rbfu 1.9.3-p0`).
+If you really, _really_ want RVM-like behaviour, you can configure rbfu to automatically pick up `.rbfu-version` files, but this feature should be considered experimental.
+And unloved.
+Highly unloved.
 * **Install Rubies.** Well, there's a little helper command available that hooks into the excellent [ruby-build](https://github.com/sstephenson/ruby-build), but you can also compile your Rubies yourself if that is what pushes your buttons, you dirty old girl.
 * **Override existing shell functions or executables.** I've never been a big fan of RVM hooking into `cd`, but in my opinion rbenv's shim executable approach is even worse. rbfu completely and entirely stays in the background.
 Like a good roadie.
 Or a silent assassin.
 Except that it doesn't kill you.
 * **Manage gemsets.** Seriously, please just use [Bundler](http://gembundler.com/) for managing your gems, it's great.